jeffnyalik/UserManagement/README.md

-# UserManagement Management System
+UserManagement Management System using AspNetCore Mvc, .NET 6 and SqlServer.

-## The app covers the following areas and functionalities:
+### The app covers the following areas and functionalities:

    1. User registration with Email Confirmation link.
    2. Forgot and Reset password via Email.